jserv/amacc/README.md

 * condition statements: if, while, for, switch, case, break, return, and general expressions
 * compound assignments: `+=`, `-=`, `*=`, `/=`, `%=`
+* global/local variable initializations for supported data types
+    - e.g. `int i = [expr]`
+    - New variables are allowed to be declared within functions anywhere.

-The architecture support targets armv7hf with Linux ABI.
+The architecture support targets armv7hf with Linux ABI, verified on Raspberry Pi 2/3 with GNU/Linux.

 ## Prerequisites
 * Code generator in AMaCC relies on several GNU/Linux behaviors, and it